 Visiting Fellowship and Scholarship programmes continue to play a key role in the international outreach of the Centre.
 Since their inception scholars from over 50 countries have visited the Centre.
 Joint conferences with international partners have provided another means of strengthening international links.
 The Centre continues its partnership with the Securities Commission of Malaysia in organizing the Roundtable on Islamic Finance.
-Other recent partnerships include conferences organized with the Muslim World League and the Atlantic Council.

 International collaboration and partnerships

-Collaboration continues with international organisations such as UNESCO and the Islamic Educational, Cultural and Scientific Organization (ISESCO), the Organization of Islamic Cooperation (OIC), and the Emirates Centre for Strategic Studies and Research (ECSSR) in Abu Dhabi.
-Discussions to develop academic partnerships continue with universities and institutes (for example Uzbekistan’s Islamic Civilization Centre and the King Salman Centre for Historical and Civilisation Research Studies of the Arabian Peninsula among others).
+Collaboration continues with international organisations such as UNESCO and the Islamic Educational, Cultural and Scientific Organization (ISESCO), the Organisation of Islamic Cooperation (OIC), and the Emirates Centre for Strategic Studies and Research (ECSSR) in Abu Dhabi.
+Discussions to develop academic partnerships continue with universities and institutes (for example Uzbekistan’s Islamic Civilisation Centre and the King Salman Centre for Historical and Civilisation Research Studies of the Arabian Peninsula among others).